What Is Soy?

 This ingredient is available from other countries, but we chose US grown and processed soy protein isolate because of the sustainability practices that farmers in the US must adhere to.

-The protocol covers many aspects of sustainability such as:
+The protocol covers many aspects of sustainability, such as:

-- Fair and safe labour practices
+- Fair and safe labor practices

 - Biodiversity conservation